Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Introduction

 Incidentally we would like to point out that the main theorem can be also used to give another proof of isomorphism property of the PSS map which uses a piecewise smooth cobordism different from that of \cite{oh-zhu}.
-Namely we directly go from \textquotedblleft disk-flow-disk\textquotedblright\ configurations to resolved Floer trajectories by the above mentioned adiabatic gluing theorem \emph{without passing through the nodal Floer trajectories} unlike the one proposed in \cite{PSS} and realized in \cite {oh-zhu}.
-Unlike the case of \cite{oh-zhu}, we do not need to change the target this time.
-We also remark that the full gradient trajectory (i.e. $ l=\infty $) case can be treated by the same method of this paper, which is in fact easier, because we do not need to put the power weight $\rho \left( \tau \right) $ on $\chi $ (see Remark \ref{weights}).
+Namely we directly go from \textquotedblleft thimble-flow-thimble\textquotedblright\ configurations to resolved Floer trajectories by the above mentioned adiabatic gluing theorem \emph{without passing through the nodal Floer trajectories} unlike the one proposed in \cite{PSS} and realized in \cite {oh-zhu}.
+We also remark that the full gradient trajectory (i.e. $l=\infty $ ) case can be treated by the same method of this paper, which is in fact easier, because we do not need to put the power weight $\rho \left( \tau \right) $ on $\chi $ (see Remark \ref{weights}).